openheartmind/WISDOM/SIPS2024/participant-information-sheet.md

 - metascientists and other researchers, who may benefit from prototyping a radically transparent information system
 - funders, who may benefit from prototyping an automated funding mechanism
 - other communities, who may adopt or fork the WISDOM framework
-- the public, who may benefit from the provision of a free, transparent, open source, replicable, dynamic, flexible and inclusive meta-communication system
+- the public, who may benefit from the development of a free, transparent, open source, replicable, dynamic, flexible and inclusive meta-communication system

 Participants may also benefit personally by receiving 'token' rewards that represent the collective gratitude of the community.
 In the future these tokens may have further uses within the SIPS community (e.g., paying for conference fees) and other communities (e.g., attending [OHM Gatherings](https://app.clickup.com/36615879/v/dc/12xdp7-722)), depending on the level of adoption and support.